Samsung RF28R7351SR Internal Water Lines & Ice Room Door Gasket Replacement

 1. Unplug your Samsung RF28R7351SR from the electrical outlet.

-2. Locate the water shut-off valve, typically found behind the refrigerator or in an adjacent cabinet.
+2. Locate the water shut-off valve, typically behind the refrigerator or in an adjacent cabinet.
 Turn it clockwise to fully close.

 Step 2: Remove the Ice Maker Assembly